2. Choose type of wine boxes to use

 Used when shipping via overnight air delivery or cargo via commercial airlines.
 These boxes are durable and provide a small layer of insulation to protect the wine from temperature fluctuations (note they are not insulated, though).
 Their large size makes them less ideal for transporting on pallets in refrigerated trucks.

-Many top end wines come in wood crates.
+Many top end wines come in wood crates (OWCs).
 These crates are extremely durable and are fine for shipping in a refrigerated truck but cannot be used when shipping via overnight air delivery or air cargo.

 Retail wine boxes are not designed to be used as shippers.
-They are typically single wall construction and become very weak quickly (they are designed to get wine from producer to retailer then discarded).
+They are typically single wall construction and become very weak quickly.
 We do not suggest shipping your wine in retail boxes as there is no consistent size and therefore once on a pallet, the boxes overlap with each other causing strain on the box which could lead to damaged bottles.
 In addition, retail boxes cannot be used to ship via overnight air delivery or air cargo.

 A special note on using FedEx or UPS.
 Neither FedEx nor UPS will knowingly ship wine, unless you have a special license from them.
 Even if it is your own personal collection and you are shipping to and from your personal residence.